surp-hovhannes/bahk/README.md

 python manage.py seed
 ```

-This creates 4 accounts: usernames `user1`, `user2`, `user3`, or `user4`.
+This creates 4 accounts: usernames `user1a`, `user1b`, `user2`, and `user3`.
 The password is `default123` for each.
-You can
-now log into the home page with any of these accounts at http://localhost:8000.
+You can now log into the home page with any of these accounts at http://localhost:8000/hub/web/.

 Users `user1a` and `user1b` are part of `Church1` and are participating in `Fast1`.
 User `user2` is part of `Church2`
 and is participating in `Fast2`.
 User `user3` is part of `Church3` but is not participating in any fasts.